 1. Don’t draw conclusions too early

-When making heat maps, it can be tempting to gather data as fast as possible so you can go straight to implementing solutions.
+When making heat maps, it can be tempting to gather data as fast as possible so that you can move straight to implementing the solutions.
 However, it is important that you do not rush the process.
-Not only do you require enough website visitors to get credible insights but you also need to set realistic deadlines for data gathering – right from the very start.
-This will ensure you get the answers you need without the risk of jumping to wrong conclusions.
+Not only do you require a sufficient number of website visitors in order to gain credible user insights, but you also need to set realistic deadlines for data gathering right from the very start.
+This will ensure you get the answers you need without the risk of jumping to the wrong conclusions.

 2. Not supporting your heat map findings with user feedback

-As mentioned earlier, not only does heat map data give you a bird’s eye view of all user actions.
+As mentioned earlier, heat map data does not only give you a bird’s eye view of all user actions.
 More often than not, they are also anonymous, which means you don’t have the option to collect qualitative user feedback.
-Namely, you can’t reach out to specific users and ask them for a more detailed explanation of their actions.
+Namely, you can’t reach out to specific users and ask them for more detailed explanations of their actions.

-You can tackle this potential obstacle with user testing sessions, which you can use to ask testers about your website content and understand which areas you must further focus on.
-You can do so by either talking to testers directly or asking them to finalize the session with a survey where they provide feedback.
+You can tackle this potential obstacle with user testing sessions so that you can ask the participants about your website content and therefore understand which areas you must further focus on.
+You can do so by either talking to testers directly or asking them to finalize the session by taking a survey to provide feedback.

-Last, but not least, if you decide to organize user testing sessions, remember to account for any visual impairment or website responsiveness issues – these are the usability areas which heat map analysis might not clearly point you to.
+Last, but not least, if you decide to organize user testing sessions, remember to account for any visual impairment or website responsiveness issues.
+These are the usability areas that a heat map analysis might not clearly point you towards.

 3. Forgetting to block your IPs

-So, always double-check if internal traffic is not included in your analysis to ensure that your data is credible.
+As such, you should always double-check if internal user traffic is not included in your analysis to ensure that your data is credible.

 4. Lack of user context

-No two web users are alike, which is why you need to consider your various customer personas with their own challenges, goals, pain points, and on-site behavior.
-Some customers, for instance, are interacting with your website for the first time, while others are returning visitors.
+No two web users are alike, so you need to consider your various customer personas with their own challenges, goals, pain points, and on-site visitor behavior.
+Some visitors will be interacting with your website for the first time, while others are going to be returning customers.

 Consider splitting up your testing to reflect these different experiences.
-We recommend analyzing how new customers interact with your website, product, and services pages separately from those who already know it well and are more comfortable with the given information.
+We recommend analyzing how new customers interact with the core content on your website, product, and services pages separately from those who already know it well and are more comfortable with the given information.

 However, if both your new user and established customer groups are struggling to finalize certain processes, product or interface familiarity won’t be to blame.
-There is the likelihood of a wider issue with the UX, which needs to be addressed promptly.
+There is the likelihood of a wider issue with the UX that will need to be addressed promptly.

-5. Treating the number of spotted actions as an indicator of success
+5. Treating the number of spotted actions as indicators of success

 Not all repeat actions indicate success.
-Consider, for instance, “rage clicks”, which are error clicks that users perform when clicking on content repeatedly as they are unable to move successfully further down their user journey.
+Consider, for example, “rage clicks”.
+These are erroneous button presses that users make when clicking on content repeatedly as a result of being unable to move successfully further along the user journey.

 Sometimes, users also navigate back to a webpage on more than one occasion or click on elements such as CTA buttons several times.
-It doesn’t necessarily mean interest in certain content.
-Especially, if your conversion rate numbers simply don’t add up to the number of interactions.
+This doesn’t necessarily mean interest in certain content though, especially if your conversion rate simply doesn’t correspond to the number of interactions.